-Operation of the switch can be checked by first turning the boiler off and then turning the system pump off, stopping water flow in the system.
+Operation of the switch can be checked by first turning the boiler off and then turning the system pump off, stopping water flow in the boiler.
 After turning off the pump, turn the boiler back on.
-It should not operate, and a red indicator for "Low Water" or "Water Flow" should be illuminated.
+It should not operate, and a red indicator for "Water Flow" should be illuminated.
 Do not shut the pump off while the boiler is operating.